Graphite Mining in Canada: Everything You Need to Know

 Graphite was also exposed by road construction on Halliburton County road about 3.6 kilometres south of Goderham, Ontario.

-Today, graphite mining in Canada is poised to expand as several companies look to develop new operations and help supply global markets with the mineral seen as a critical material for the energy transition.
+Today, graphite mining in Canada is poised to expand as several companies look to develop new operations and help supply global markets with the mineral seen as a critical material.

 Canada ranks top five global producers for more than 17 minerals and metals